BekahHW/BekahHW.github.io/_posts/2025-3-18-astro-content-collections.md

   // ...another author
 };
 ```
 I connected this to my blog posts using dynamic routes.
 Everything worked, and I didn't think twice about it.
-And then a couple of days later, I was looking at Astro documentation, when I had my facepalm moment: the documentation clearly outlined a more structured, type-safe approach using collections that would make my content more maintainable and scalable. t's worth noting that I was also using an older version of Astro, and updating to 5.5.3 gave me more functionality.
+And then a couple of days later, I was looking at Astro documentation, when I had my facepalm moment: the documentation clearly outlined a more structured, type-safe approach using collections that would make my content more maintainable and scalable.
+It's worth noting that I was also using an older version of Astro, and updating to 5.5.3 gave me more functionality.

 From their docs: